Hadi

 heat loss, leading to inefficient steam generation.

-Recently, scientists have explored ways to improve the efficiency
+Recently, scientists have explored ways to improve the

-sunlight, vaporizing the surrounding water molecules as steam.
-But
+when exposed to sunlight, vaporizing the surrounding water

-initiating this reaction requires very intense solar energy —
+molecules as steam.
+But initiating this reaction requires very

-about 1,000 times that of an average sunny day.
+intense solar energy — about 1,000 times that of an average

-By contrast, the MIT approach generates steam at a solar intensity
+By contrast, the MIT approach generates steam at a solar

-say, is that steam-generating applications can function with lower
+researchers say, is that steam-generating applications can

-sunlight concentration and less-expensive tracking systems.
+function with lower sunlight concentration and less-expensive

 “This is a huge advantage in cost-reduction,” Ghasemi says.

-“That’s exciting for us because we’ve come up with a new approach
+“That’s exciting for us because we’ve come up with a new

-to solar steam generation.”
+approach to solar steam generation.”

-From sun to steam
+From sun to

-The approach itself is relatively simple: Since steam is generated
+The approach itself is relatively simple: Since steam is

-could both efficiently absorb sunlight and generate steam at a
+material that could both efficiently absorb sunlight and

-liquid’s surface.
+generate steam at a liquid’s surface.

 After trials with multiple materials, he settled on a thin,

 double-layered, disc-shaped structure.
-Its top layer is made from
+Its top layer is made

-in a microwave.
-The effect, Chen says, is “just like popcorn”: The
+material in a microwave.
+The effect, Chen says, is “just like

-graphite bubbles up, forming a nest of flakes.
-The result is a
+popcorn”: The graphite bubbles up, forming a nest of flakes.
+The

 The structure’s bottom layer is a carbon foam that contains